syncholex/inputsync/README.md

 # inputsync
-A small mod designed to sync inputs between minecraft instances
+A small mod designed to sync inputs between minecraft instances for 1.21.10